martinscheffler/qtentity/README.md

 QtEntity
 ========

-QtEntity is an entity component system using the Qt framework.
+QtEntity is a component entity system built on the Qt framework.
 It can aid in the creation of games, simulation systems or other applications that need to handle lots of state in a flexible way.
 Functionality of game or simulation objects can be separated into components and composed during runtime in a flexible and efficient way.